 Although Paid Parental Leave does not apply, the University has provisions in place for those who experience these types of losses.
 Please contact Absence Management for further guidance.

 Does this program benefit apply to individuals who become foster parents?

-No, however, foster parent(s) may be eligible for Family and Medical Leave (FML) - imbed link to HRG11.
+No, however, foster parent(s) may be eligible for Family and Medical Leave (FML).

 May I take Paid Parental Leave if I or my child gets sick and/or may I use it for eldercare?

 No, this leave is provided in order to bond with a newborn, a newly adopted, or upon legal guardianship of a child/children.
 Paid Parental Leave does not include time away from work if you are sick or for taking care of a sick child or elders.
-Click here for more information on leaves of absence.
+See Leave and Absence Management for more information.

 Is Paid Parental Leave available on a reduced or intermittent schedule basis if the employee wishes to work while taking leave?